BBC Radio 2 Timeline 1967-2006

 - Saturday's Country Meets Folk was broadcast live from Charing Cross Playhouse London presented by Wally Whyton

-- and the live Jazz Club was presented by Humphrey Lyttleton from venues around Britain.
+- and the live Jazz Club was presented by Humphrey Lyttelton from venues around Britain.

 Late Night Extra presenters included Bob Holness, Pete Myers, Barry Alldis, Mike Lennox, Terry Wogan